-When these stockings are worn, they are said to improve the symptoms of varicose veins because of the pressure that they apply on the ankles and legs, which compresses the superficial arteries and veins, thereby helping the blood flow to the heart and prevent backflow without any problems.
+When these stockings are worn, they are said to improve the symptoms because of the pressure that they apply on the ankles and legs, which compresses the superficial arteries and veins, thereby helping the blood flow to the heart and prevent backflow without any problems.

 It is advised to wear these compression socks in the morning, before lowering your feet to get out of bed.

 Your doctor will prescribe the best stockings for your condition.